 The health information profession has long been the authoritative source of practice standards.
-With the advent of electronic health records, many of the questions that have arisen are variations of issues with which HIM practitioners have successfully dealt.
-Those experiences have prepared HIM practitioners to offer guidance in such areas as documentation content and standardization, authentication of documentation, informed consent, accuracy of patient information, access and authorized use of data, and data security.
+With the advent of electronic health records, many of the questions that have arisen are variations of issues with which health information management practitioners have successfully dealt.
+Those experiences have prepared these practitioners to offer guidance in such areas as documentation content and standardization, authentication of documentation, informed consent, accuracy of patient information, access and authorized use of data, and data security.

 AHIMA has developed a series of position papers, statements of best practices, and guidelines for these and related topics.
-This organization has strengthened its efforts through partnership with key stakeholders, as the following examples demonstrate:
+This organization has strengthened its efforts through partnership with key stakeholders, as the following examples demonstrate

-American Health Information Community (DHHS)-standards for electronic health data

-- American Medical Informatics Association-data standards - Medical Group Management Association-performance improvements and need for consistent data standards - National Library of Medicine-data mapping (e.g., Systematized Nomenclature of Medicine [SNOMED] and International Classification of Disease interface) - Corporate Partner Industry Briefings-co-sponsored exchange sessions
+- American Health Information Community (DHHS): standards for electronic health data - American Medical Informatics Association: data standards - Medical Group Management Association: performance improvements and need for consistent data standards - National Library of Medicine: data mapping (e.g., Systematized Nomenclature of Medicine and International Classification of Disease interface) - American Society for Testing and Materials and its committee on health informatics: core data elements and definitions - Corporate partner industry briefings: cosponsored exchange sessions

-Through these and similar outreach efforts, AHIMA makes available valuable guidance to those involved in adopting the electronic health record.
+Through these and similar outreach efforts, AHIMA makes available valuable guidance to those involved in adopting electronic health records.

-Another major initiative by AHIMA was the move toward open membership.
-In recognition of the important partnership with information technology specialists, clinicians, and others with a shared interest in health information, and to foster even greater teamwork, the AHIMA House of Delegates voted to eliminate associate membership, folding these members into the active membership category.
+Another major initiative by AHIMA has been the move toward open membership.
+In recognition of the important partnership with information technology specialists, clinicians, and others with a shared interest in health information, as well as to foster even greater teamwork, the AHIMA members voted to eliminate associate membership, moving this group into the active membership category.
 An open, inclusive membership provides additional strength to the association in its efforts to support the electronic health record initiative.